ukwa/webarchive-explorer/README.md

 Keep an eye on the logs until the indexer has finished processing your ARC and WARC files, and then go to [http://localhost:18080/wayback/](http://localhost:18080/wayback/) to look at the resources in your warc files.

+You can change the server hostname if you wish, using the -s command.
+The -i command can be used to control index caching.
+Use the -h option for inline help.

 The embedded Wayback is also configured to support access via proxy mode on port 18090.